Relational Communication: Public Information

 We augment our model so that at the start of each period, the receiver observes a realization of a state-dependent signal.
-We maintain Assumption~\ref{CS} of Section \ref{Model}, but do not impose Assumptions~\ref{pms} or \ref{quad}.
+We consider the general payoffs of Assumption~\ref{CS}, rather than the quadratic payoffs of Assumption~\ref{quad}.
 Just as with message rules, we assume that the signal rule $\psi(\theta)$ is deterministic and (without loss) identify each signal realization $s$ with the set of states that induce it, $s=\{\theta:\psi(\theta)=s\} $.
 We also assume that the signal rule $\psi$ is monotone in the sense that each $s\in\psi([0,1])$ is a convex set.

 Since the signal and message rules are deterministic, we can restrict attention to message rules that are \emph{refinements} of the signal rule in that for each realization $s$ of $\psi$ there exists a realization $m$ of $\mu$ such that $m\subset s$.
 In particular, this restriction allows us to consider decision rules $\rho$ that depend on the message $m$ but not the signal realization $s$, because $m$ incorporates all information contained in $s$.